Financial Decisions You Will Regret Forever

 July 27, 2016

 When it comes to your money, we have all had a regret at some point.
 The important thing to remember is that there are small regrets such as purchasing those new shoes that you don’t need versus making a major decision about your money that could hurt you in the long-term.
-Below is a list we have gathered of financial decisions that you will regret forever.
+Below is a list we have gathered of financial decisions that you may regret forever.

 1. Borrowing from your 401k – Taking a loan from your 401(k) may seem like the only option but it is a bad idea for many different reasons.
-Not only will you be paying interest on that loan but your likely to reduce or suspend new contributing during the period that you are repaying it back.
-This means you are short-changing your retirement and also missing out on employer matches and investment growth.
+Not only will you be paying interest on that loan but your likely to reduce or suspend new contributions during the period that you are repaying it back.
+This means you are short-changing your retirement and also missing out on any employer matches and potential investment growth.